The effect of role-based resource allocation on epidemic dynamics: Introduction

-In this paper, we propose a coupled dynamic model of resource allocation and epidemic spreading, featuring an explicit role division: network nodes are functionally segregated into resource allocators and resource recipients.
-For the four combinations of baseline recovery probability and treatment efficiency (high/high, high/low, low/high, low/low), we systematically investigated the impact of the proportion and average degree of resource allocators on the spread of infectious diseases.
-The role-based resource allocation method proposed in this paper differs from both budget-based resource allocation~\cite{PhysRevE.111.044301} and neighbor-based resource allocation~\cite{PhysRevResearch.3.013157}.
+In this paper, we introduce the concept of role-based resource allocation, in which network nodes are functionally segregated into resource allocators and resource recipients, and investigate its impact on disease spread.
+Our role-based resource allocation differs from budget-based or neighborhood-based schemes, as it captures the characteristic of therapeutic resource allocation.
+We systematically investigated the impact of the proportion of resource allocators and their average degree on the spread of infectious diseases across the four combinations of baseline recovery probability and treatment efficiency (high/high, high/low, low/high, low/low).